-So I recently learned there’s a term for something I always live by….it’s called: Forest Bathing!
+I recently learned there’s a term for something I always live by….it’s called: Forest Bathing!
 Google it!

 Who would have thunk that nature is so so powerful?
 Our world, Mother Nature, is a beautiful place, and I thank God for it every day.
-Speaking of God, when you engage in practices such as taking a little minute of your day to pause and see what is around you (particularly nature), you start realizing how wonderfully perfect our world was created.
-This not only helps us know to understand our being in the moment but also allows our mind to take a break from negative thoughts from the past or the future, hence reducing our anxiety.
+Speaking of God, when you engage in practices such as taking a minute of your day to pause and see what is around you (particularly nature), you start realizing how wonderfully perfect our world was created.
+It has the potential to allow you to feel safe in the moment and not worry about the past or the future.
+Not only is nature healing for your mental and physical health, it also reaches the soul (research by me).
 So whatever you do, do nature.
 Meanwhile, enjoys pics by me: